TELEMETRY PIPELINE

 Regex engines

-Some processing rules, like Block Record and Rename Keys, accept regular expressions.
+Some processing rules, like Block records and Rename keys, accept regular expressions.
 For most of these rules, you can specify one of the following regex engines to parse your rule:

 Record accessor syntax